Photo 2018 me doing cartwheels in Moray, Peru - my happy place!

 Back in 2022, CNN wrote about China using cloud seeding to replenish its Yangtze River which not only supplies water for 830,000 people and irrigates 644,667 hectares of farmland/crops, it provides cargo shipping routes & hydroelectric power to their country’s economics.
 It’s not just China, rivers are drying up all around the planet.

-According The Expose 2024 article, there is a lot of “evidence surrounding geoengineering operations.
+According to The Expose 2024 article, there is a lot of “evidence surrounding geoengineering operations.
 A research paper by the US Air Force written in 1996 describes how geoengineering operations and dispersing nanoparticle technology would allow the military to own the weather.”

 The Air Force 2025 study or forecast was conducted in response to a directive from the chief of staff of the US Air Force “to examine the concepts, capabilities, and technologies the United States will require to remain the dominant air and space force in the future.”